Pilchie/Snakes/README.md

 ## What is it?
 A "Snakes" game implemented using various .NET technologies.

+## How to play
+You are the blue snake.
+Turn left/right with your arrow keys.
+Eat the berries, and avoid the walls and the other snakes.
+Be the last snake left standing.

 ## Status
 Currently there is a single player game using Console graphics.